yajurrsharma/hackathoncuziloveit/README.md

-# hackathoncuziloveit

-Project for 2025 'Reboot the world' Ideathon.
+#Project for 2025 'Reboot the world' Ideathon.

 ---